Stimpy's Fan Club: Plot

 Ren contemplates murdering Stimpy by twisting his neck, holding up his hands as his to-be murder weapon.
 Other similar parts of this scene have animation errors of Ren having five fingers instead of four on each hand.

-Ren and Stimpy are popular Yugoslavian entertainers who are the stars of the eponymous children's television series, having a massive fanbase around the globe; despite this, they still reside in a caravan.
+Ren and Stimpy are popular Yugoslav entertainers who are the stars of the eponymous children's television series, having a massive fanbase around the globe; despite this, they still reside in a caravan.
 One day, they sit at home where they suddenly receive a large amount of fan mail.
 Ren finds that all of them are addressed towards Stimpy, and breaks into tears for his apparent lack of appreciation from viewers.
 Trying to make Ren feel good, he assigns him to be the president of his fan club; Ren misinterprets this as the President of the United States, which he envisions obliterating Australia with a nuclear weapon; he agrees to take up this occupation.

 Ren's first task is to answer Stimpy's fan mail.
 The fan mail alternate between pure appreciation of Stimpy and asking Stimpy for advice (a reference to the Ask Dr. Stupid interstitials); the children have no actual dislike for Ren, either making no reference to Ren or merely confused by what type of animal is Ren due to his appearance.
 Ren answers properly at first, but he is offended by a letter from a child who is concerned about wetting his bed.
 Ren, who also wets his bed and has no idea it is a common occurrence in children, decides to chastise the child for his behavior with a highly offensive letter but is stopped by Stimpy.
 Ren, feeling useless, decides to force Stimpy to assist in his suicide, but Stimpy refuses to do so; both do not realize the knife is made of rubber.
 Ren continues to write offensive responses to fan mail, including one from a neglected girl, which he berates in abusive fashion; he is visibly mentally unstable at this point.